Gospel (Mica Paris album): Reception

 On December 7, 2020 Gospel first appeared at number 27 on the midweek UK Albums Chart, before officially debuting at number 43 on 11 December 2020, making it her highest appearance since Whisper a Prayer (1993).
 Gospel also topped the UK Hip Hop and R&B Albums Chart in its first week of release before slipping to number 3 in its second and number 5 in its third week.
-In its fourth consectuve week in the top 5, Gospel rose to number 4 on the UK Hip Hop and R&B Albums Chart Chart, where it returned to in its sixth week after a dip to number 34 in its fifth week in the top 40.
+In its fourth consecutive week in the top 5, Gospel rose to number 4 on the UK Hip Hop and R&B Albums Chart Chart, where it returned to in its sixth week after a dip to number 34 in its fifth week in the top 40.
 Gospel re-entered the top 5 of the UK Hip Hop and R&B Albums Chart on 29 January 2021.
 The album has spent a total of 12 weeks in the top 40 of the UK Hip Hop and R&B Albums Chart, re-entering at number 22 in its last week.